 iptables rules for HTTP traffic on port

-This example assumes that you have a DMZ set up on
+This example assumes that a DMZ exists on

 Servers that run the CentOS 7, CloudLinux 7, and RHEL 7 operating systems require that you use the